In this article

 The boxes are available in three different sizes, so they can even be high-top friendly.
 Each size is also available in a set of six (which will save you a little money by bringing down the price of each box).
 Sara Losonci, founder of Shelfie, likes organizing pairs by color for a coordinated look.

 Storage space: Up to 12 pairs each (set of two) | Form and functionality: Adjustable dividers | Ease of incorporation: Easy

 For shoes you’re not reaching for daily, an underbed organizer is a good solution.
 Professional organizer Rolanda Lokey sums these up best: They’re “simple, practical storage for out-of-season shoes” that “conserve closet space.”
 Winkler recommends them for the same reason, pointing out that the dividers can be adjusted for summer-only wedges and taller winter boots.
 The clear cover will help you find shoes readily while keeping out dust bunnies, she adds.

-Heidi Lee, founder of home-organization service Prune + Pare, turned us on to this Seville Classics rack, which is meant to be interlocking — you can connect several racks vertically (though it’s recommended that you stack no more than three on top of one another) or horizontally.
+As a more affordable rack, this Seville Classics rack is a favorite of Heidi Lee, founder of home-organization service Prune + Pare.
+It’s meant to be interlocking — you can connect several racks vertically (though it’s recommended that you stack no more than three on top of one another) or horizontally.
 If that sounds complicated, don’t fret, as Lee notes how simple it is to assemble the system by “clipping” the shelves into the iron frame.
 Lee appreciates the rack’s sturdiness and that it can hold up to nine pairs on its three shelves — with extra space beneath the for low-profile shoes such as sandals.
 The rack is so functional-looking — the slats on the shelves are its lone decor embellishment — that it works for both a dorm room and an entryway, she says.

 Best expandable shoe rack